hnakamur/icu-deb/source/samples/readme.txt

 props    - demonstrates the use of Unicode properties

-strsrch - demonstrates how to search for patterns in Unicode text using the usearch interface.

 translit - demonstrates the use of ICU transliteration

-uciter8.c - demonstrates how to leniently read 8-bit Unicode text.

 ucnv     - demonstrates the use of ICU codepage conversion

-udata    - demonstrates the use of ICU low level data routines (reader/writer in 'all' MSVC solution)
+udata    - demonstrates the use of ICU low level data routines

 ufortune - demonstrates packaging and use of resources in an application

-ugrep  - demonstrates ICU Regular Expressions.

 uresb    - demonstrates building and loading resource bundles